THE Boggs Academy

 John Lawrence Phelps, Founder of Boggs Academy

-In 1940 the boarding school population began to increase and in 1955 the school developed three tracks: general, commercial, and vocational education.
-Extracurricular activities included athletics, the a capella choir, newspaper, photography, science club, and Boy Scouts.
-The ‘Boggs Program’ consisted of four parts: study, worship, work, and play.
-The Boggs student body originally came from the rural sections of Georgia and were both ‘unchurched and unschooled’, but in time, students came from other parts of the state and other states also.
-Ninety-five percent of the graduates went on to colleges, which ranged from Ivy League schools such as Dartmouth College to Morehouse in Atlanta and Howard University in Washington, D. C. (Durham, 2003, p.
-11)
+By 1940, the boarding population was steadily growing, and in 1955 the school developed three tracks: general, commercial, and vocational education.
+Extracurricular activities included athletics, the a cappella choir, newspaper, photography, science club, and Boy Scouts.
+The “Boggs Program” consisted of four parts—study, worship, work, and play—built on the principle of Christian Purpose, Preparation, and Performance.
+The Boggs student body originally came from the rural sections of Georgia and were both “unchurched and unschooled,” but in time, students came from other parts of the state and other states also.
+Ninety-five percent of the graduates went on to colleges, which ranged from Ivy League schools such as Dartmouth College to Morehouse in Atlanta and Howard University in Washington, D.C.

 Beside Every Great Man!